meteorsnows/cubism-rs/README.md

 A rust wrapper around the [Live2D Cubism SDK](https://live2d.github.io/) with extra functionality.

-This library currently requires nightly to work due to the use of the allocator api.
-I would love to remove this constraint but I do not know of a way to allocate a dst with a specific alignment without the use of the raw allocator api.
+Requires Rust 1.28+ to build due to the use of the `global_alloc` feature.

 The exposed api is completely unstable atm and is very likely to change!